 Cognitive-behavioural therapy (CBT) helps patients to understand and improve the relationship between thoughts, emotions and actions.
 This reduces stress, negative feelings and false perceptions.

 CBT can be adapted to improve symptoms of IBS.
 Here, the patient is guided to identify negative attitudes towards symptoms such as abdominal pain that may worsen the condition.
 This treatment is available as an at home through online programs.
 (34, 35)

 There are many natural ways you can treat symptoms of irritable bowel syndrome from home.
 This saves the need to purchase over-the-counter medications or prescription medications.
-Safe and effective home remedies include herbal supplements, dietary changes, exercise and relaxation techniques.
-These benefit the wellbeing of IBS patients by restoring the digestive system to normal function.
-However, it is also advisable to seek the advice of a gastroenterologist to assess symptoms of IBS.
+Safe and effective home remedies include herbal supplements, dietary changes, exercise and relaxation techniques, including hypnotherapy.
+These all work to restore the digestive system to normal function.
+However, it is also advisable to seek the advice of a doctor to assess symptoms of IBS.